-Our 4 hours flight came to an end very quickly and soon we started our descend and were on final preparation for arrival.
+Our 4 hours flight came to an end very quickly and soon we started our descend and were on the final preparation for arrival.

 Just a few turns along the way.

-Traffic was pretty light at that time, so we were not placed on holding pattern, just a direct route to runway 20R.
+Traffic was pretty light at that time, so we were not placed on a holding pattern, just a direct route to runway 20R.

 On final approach to runway 20R.
-I decided not to take video of it since I have taken plenty before.
+I decided not to take a video of it since I have taken plenty before.

 Changi Coastal Road in sight, we were seconds from touch down.